Social Intranet Privacy: How Worried Should You Really Be?

 Or, perhaps your marketing team is working with an outside design firm on a project.
 Creating a space on the intranet where they can share creative briefs, design palettes, mock ups, and revisions can streamline the process, making collaboration much more efficient.

-Using a platform like Communifire gives you the ability to create these online workspaces, set up user permissions, and assign user roles that give the appropriate individuals the ability to perform required tasks, without allowing others to interfere.
+Using a platform like Axero gives you the ability to create these online workspaces, set up user permissions, and assign user roles that give the appropriate individuals the ability to perform required tasks, without allowing others to interfere.

 6. Privacy prevents camaraderie.